-The SAGE 2YC: Faculty As Change Agents project will build a national network of self-sustaining local communities of 2YC geoscience faculty and administrators who use evidence-based strategies to improve all students' academic success, broaden participation, and facilitate students' professional pathways into the STEM workforce.
-A synergistic program of research and evaluation that is fully integrated in the project will advance knowledge and understanding of the effectiveness of a professional development model for full-time and adjunct geoscience and STEM faculty.
+The SAGE 2YC: Faculty As Change Agents project has built a national network of self-sustaining local communities of 2YC geoscience faculty and administrators who use evidence-based strategies to improve all students' academic success, broaden participation, and facilitate students' professional pathways into the STEM workforce.
+A synergistic program of research and evaluation that is fully integrated in the project has advanced knowledge and understanding of the effectiveness of professional development models for full-time and adjunct geoscience and STEM faculty.

-The project's professional development program will prepare two cohorts of 2YC geoscience faculty teams to implement evidence-based instructional and co-curricular practices at their institutions.
-The inclusion of administrators will support systemic change at each institution.
-The faculty teams will expand the reach of the project by engaging additional two-year and four-year institutions in their regions using a combination of workshops and follow-on activities.
-On-line resources and virtual professional development activities will support faculty to implement changes on their campus, and will provide a persistent resource for the full geoscience and broader STEM communities.
+The project's professional development program has worked with three cohorts of 2YC geoscience faculty teams to implement evidence-based instructional and co-curricular practices at their institutions.
+The inclusion of administrators supports systemic change at each institution.
+The faculty teams expand the reach of the project by engaging additional two-year and four-year faculty in their institutions and regions using a combination of workshops and other activities.
+Online resources and virtual professional development activities support faculty to implement changes on their campus, and provide a persistent resource for the full geoscience and broader STEM communities.

 Disclaimer: Any opinions, findings, conclusions or recommendations expressed in this website are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.